Destinations Italy Sardinia

 Oliena · in the hotel

-Eat at the hotel's restaurant — Michelin Bib Gourmand, sixty years of muscle memory.
+Eat at the hotel's restaurant — sixty years of muscle memory, three generations of Palimodde women in the kitchen since Peppeddu and Pasqua founded it in 1967.
 Sit in the dining room with the open fire where the porceddu roasts on the spit.
-Order the antipasto parade (six items, all from the property), the maccarrones de busa, the porceddu, the seadas with hot honey.
-Drink Nepente — Oliena's Cannonau, called out by name by D'Annunzio in 1909.
+Order the antipasto parade, the handmade pasta, the porceddu, the seadas with hot honey.
+Drink a Cannonau from the surrounding Oliena hills.
 Plan three hours.
 Drink the digestivo.

 €70–95 ppBook at check-in